imehrdadmahdavi/spam-detection/README.md

 ### Code

-Template code is provided in the `spam-detection.ipynb` notebook file.
+The code is provided in the `spam-detection.ipynb` notebook file.

 ### Run